 - Write It Down.
 Put your instructions for your heirs in writing.
 Note which accounts you want deleted, transferred or saved.
 Letting them know specifically how you want your digital assets to be handled will help them carry out your intentions.

 - Refresh.
-Passwords, usernames, accounts can change from time to time, so make sure you keep your Survivor’s Checklist updated.
-You can also keep a list of websites that you use during the month (that require login credentials
+Passwords, usernames, accounts can change from time to time, so make sure you keep your Estate Inventory updated.
+You can also keep a list of websites that you use during the month (that require login credentials) and then make sure those websites are included in your current inventory.

 Above all else, recognize your own emotional needs throughout this process.
 You’re going through one of the darkest phases of your life, so by all means enlist the help of your friends and family as you negotiate your way through the things that a loved one’s death makes necessary so that they can help you get back on your feet.
 It will help both you and them get through this difficult period.